 EXCUSED PARENT VERIFIED: An absence verified by note or phone call from the parent.
 Includes illness, family trip, personal reasons, etc. Note or phone call must happen within 48 hours of the absence.
-A maximum of eighteen (18) school days may be classified as excused parent verified absences.
-After a student reaches 18 "parent verified" absences, subsequent absences will be classified as "unexcused" unless they can be documented through a note from a medical office or court official.
+A maximum of eighteen (18) nine school days may be classified as excused parent verified absences per semester.
+After a student reaches 18 nine in any semester, "parent verified" absences, subsequent absences will be classified as "unexcused" unless they can be documented through a note from a medical office or court official.

-UNEXCUSED: An absence with no communication from the parent within two (2) school days of the absence; includes skipping school, cutting class, etc. Also includes excessive absenteeism that indicates more than 18 parent verified absences.
+UNEXCUSED: An absence with no communication from the parent within two (2) school days of the absence; includes skipping school, cutting class, etc. Also includes excessive absenteeism that indicates more than 18-nine per semester that aren't verified absences.